StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-04-01-VS-setup-windows.md

 This article will show you how to set up Visual Studio so that you can run C# code that interacts with the Stratis blockchain.

+If you are using OSX, the instructions are [here](/vs-setup-osx/).

+If you would rather have your dev evnironment hosted on an Azure cloud server, the instructions are [here](/azure_dev/).

 ## Download and install Visual Studio Community Edition
 1. [Download Visual Studio 2017 Community Edition](https://www.visualstudio.com/downloads/)
 2. Run the file you have just downloaded and follow the steps in the installer